 One of the issues with broad, sweeping, simple policy changes is that as soon as the “broad” change is implemented, people immediately start trying to carve out exceptions.

 EXd in the Portland zoning heirarchy stands for Central Employment with Design Review.
 What is Central Employment?
-I quote the code: “The zone allows mixed-uses and is intended for areas in the center of the City that have predominantly industrial type development.
+“The zone allows mixed-uses and is intended for areas in the center of the City that have predominantly industrial type development.
 The intent of the zone is to allow industrial and commercial uses which need a central location.
 Residential uses are allowed, but are not intended to predominate or set development standards for other uses in the area.”

 This… is a lie.
 Any part of Portland where residential doesn’t “predominate” is going to be zoned IG1 or some other traditional Euclidean classification.
 EXd is for dense, mixed-use neighborhoods like the Pearl District or the South Waterfront.
-But the code needs to say that as a retort to newly-arrived NIMBYs who might otherwise complain that a longstanding industrial neighbor is an “incompatible use.”
+But the code needs to say that as a retort to newly-arrived residents who might otherwise complain that a longstanding industrial neighbor is an “incompatible use.”
 It’s a useful legal fiction.

 What can EXd do for you?
 Well, one of the big benefits of Houston’s non-zoning is that there’s a lot of reasonably dense redevelopment everywhere.
 In closer-in areas you get the walkable mid-rise that so many other cities spend decades planning for, and in more outlying areas you get a heterogeneous mix of townhomes and teardowns and rehabbed garden units and pedestrian-friendly strip centers.
 Since almost every American city has a planning and zoning regime that preferences low-density, sprawling development, what you want to do is start off by allowing a substantial amount of redevelopment in existing areas and then allow more outward expansion as formerly single-family neighborhoods closer in bulk out.
 An EXd type zone is perfect for exactly this.